Support for students

 Other visa enquiries

 - The Department of Home Affairs is the only agency with the power to issue or cancel a student visa.
 If you have questions about the status of your visa or your application, you should contact the Department of Home Affairs.
-Further information is available on their website.

-Changes to international student visa arrangements:
+International student visa arrangements:

 - We continue to work with the Federal Government to ensure the safe return of our overseas students who require hands-on, practical skills learning or placements to complete their studies.